 The tax benefits can be as simple as: extending the due date for filing individual and business returns, paying taxes, quarterly estimates, even payroll taxes for businesses.
 The benefits include the ability to claim your disaster loss on your previous year tax return, either an amended return or the original depending on whether you filed already.
 Taxpayers should include the Disaster Declaration Number from FEMA on the top of their return, however, IRS does look at zip codes when they receive the returns, this process is used to speed up processing and get money in taxpayer’s hands quicker.
 It is also used to suspend penalties and interest for late filing and/or paying when needed.

 There are many moving pieces and benefits for taxpayers who have been in a major disaster such as the CA wildfires, major tornadoes and flooding in AL, and a manor hurricane like Ian.
 If you have been caught in a disaster, be sure to get help from a tax pro so you can file for any refunds owed you quickly and accurately.

 When to claim a deduction for your tax relief

-For example, there were dozens of major disaster declarations in 2020 – including the historic wildfires in California and Colorado as well as Hurricane Laura in Louisiana, the strongest hurricane on record to make landfall in the state.
+For example, there were dozens of major disaster declarations in 2022 – including the wildfires in California and Colorado as well as Hurricane Ian in Florida and other states, the strongest hurricane on record to make landfall in the states.
 Impacted taxpayers should include these losses on their 2022 tax returns if they didn't already include them on an amended 2021 return.

 One benefit of claiming the deduction on the previous year's return is to get money back sooner rather than later.
 This money will be distributed in the form of a refund on taxes paid on your prior-year return.
 That could make a big difference when you're trying to get back on your feet after a natural disaster.